- Live in one of the 5 boroughs of New York City

 Each New York Community Trust Van Lier Fellow receive a $10,435 stipend (which includes a $8,000 honorarium and additional stipends for studio rental, transportation for the residency and professional development), studio space during the six-week Winter Workspace Program (February 16 –March 28, 2021); and a solo show in the Sunroom Project Space (September 18 – October 30, 2021).
 (See floor plans and images of the Sunroom Project Space below.)

-The current Van Lier Fellows are Tiffany Jaeyeon Shin and Sal Muñoz.
+Current Van Lier Fellows are Salvador Muñoz and Tiffany Jaeyeon Shin (2020).
 Past Van Lier Fellows include Emily Oliveira and Duy Hoàng (2019), Ashton Agbomenou and Yelaine Rodriguez (2018), Doreen Garner and Ariel Jackson (2016), Julian Chams and Beatrice Glow (2015), Tammy Nguyen and Alexandra Phillips (2014), Onyedika Chuke and Francisco Donoso (2013), and Nova Jiang and Cameron Rowland (2012).

 Please review the guidelines carefully.
 If you do not meet the requirements of the Van Lier Visual Artist Fellowship, then we encourage you to apply for General Opportunities open to all artists.

 Questions: Email firstname.lastname@example.org.